(previously known as Eulechria hemiphanes)

 (Photo: courtesy of the Photography Group, Centre for Biodiversity Genomics, University of Guelph)

 These Caterpillars are thought to feed on dead leaves, especially of

-The adult moth has pale grey or brown forewings, each with darker black or brown markings, including several dark spots, and dark splodges along the costa.
+The adult moth has variable grey or brown forewings, each with darker black or brown markings.
 The hindwings are grey-brown, darkening toward the wingtips.
 The wingspan is about 2 cms.